 - Purchase the complete Expat Arrivals Spain Guide (PDF)

-In order to live and work in the country, expats must obtain a residence and work permit for Spain – notoriously elusive paperwork that requires a number of documents, depending on an individual’s purpose in the country.
-Thankfully, work and residence are linked in the Spanish immigration system.
+To live and work in Spain, expats must obtain a residence and work permit – notoriously elusive paperwork that requires several documents, depending on an individual’s purpose in the country.
+Thankfully, residence and work permits in Spain are linked in the country's immigration system.

 European Union nationals do not require work or residence permits to live and work in Spain, although anyone who wishes to stay more than three months must register as a resident.

 Non-EU nationals, including Brits, on the other hand, face a complicated process as in most cases it is necessary to have a contract of employment before applying for a work permit.

 There are two types of work permits in Spain, the Cuenta Ajena and the Cuenta Propia.
 The Cuenta Propia is valid for one year and is then renewable for another two years.
 The Cuenta Ajena is also valid for a year and is infinitely renewable, after five years, its holders can apply for a permanent residency.

 The Cuenta Ajena is given to those who have a specific contract with a specific company.
 The Cuenta Propia, also known as an autónomo, is for those who are self-employed and would like more freedom to move between different companies and positions within the working world.

 It is generally easier to obtain a Cuenta Ajena, and it is often recommended that expats first secure this type of permit and apply for a Cuenta Propia after the fact.

 That said, many positions that are popular with expatriates, specifically careers in the education and language sectors, will require that the person has a Cuenta Propia permit.